cblanks/neural-net/README.md

 # neural-net

+A project to help me think about the fundamentals of neural nets.
+Aim to build one from scratch to differentiate between two simple b/w images.

 ## Plan

 1. First layer neurons each receive one input for each array value, from 'cross' or 'plus'.